![]() | ||

 About The Highwaymen

-given to African American landscape artists who traveled and painted
+landscape artists who traveled and painted what they saw.

-what they saw.
-The paintings were then sold out of the trunk of their
+The paintings were then sold out of the trunk of their cars.

-cars.
-Paintings were also carried into local Florida Businesses or
+Paintings were also carried into local Florida Businesses or just set

-white Florida landscape artist, A. E. Bean Backus began to tutor a young
+when white Florida landscape artist, A. E. Bean Backus began to tutor a

-African American teenager named Alfred Hair.
-Other aspiring artists
+young African American teenager named Alfred Hair.
+Other aspiring

-such as Harold Newton soon followed Hair's lead--looking for a way of making
+artists such as Harold Newton soon followed Hair's lead--looking for a

 |